Copyright © 2019 SYDNEY SCHUSTER — All Rights Reserved

 “These are the desperate moves of a company that needs money to pay its bills,” said an eCommerceBytes commenter.
 “Etsy needed to cover payroll on the 15th [or alternatively, the rent, or an unexpectedly large tax bill] and this was the only way they could manage to do it.
 This appears to be a company right on the verge of bankruptcy.”

-Is it a coincidence this happened ten days before the Big Conference Call celebrating the release of Etsy’s 2018 annual report on February 25?
-I don’t believe in coincidences, so I’m going with no. Anyway, good luck to CEO Josh Silverman explaining to shareholders why Etsy had 7.2 million sellers in January and only 1.4 million shops (one seller each, per Etsy rules) on February 21.
+Is it a coincidence this happened ten days before Etsy’s first-ever Investor Day/CYA Event on February 25 celebrating the release of its 2018 annual report?
+I don’t believe in coincidences, so I’m going with no. Anyway, CEO Josh Silverman didn’t explain to shareholders why Etsy had 7.2 million sellers in January and only 1.4 million shops on February 21 (one seller each, per Etsy rules, which doesn’t equate to even 1.4 million sellers because many own more than one shop).

-Investor Conference Call Update!
-On February 25 Etsy claimed it miraculously went from having 1.4 million shops to 2.1 million active sellers in four days.
+On February 25 Etsy did claim it miraculously went from having 1.4 million shops to 2.1 million active sellers in four days.
 2018 revenue was up 47% year-over-year.
 Etsy shares rose 8% on the announcement.

 Silverman et al also said they expect a big dent in 2019 gross marketplace sales.
 That’s kinda what happens when your customers flee.
 Etsy never discussed the stolen funds during the conference call, nor the $200 million revolving line of credit it obtained from Citibank that day.